Discovering family on education journey

-Now in her second year of her Bachelor of Human Services studies, Chantel Van Wamelen said learning about her great-grandmother’s life as part of an USQ entry level program gave her a greater understanding of the hardships the late Childers woman faced as a child.
+Now in her second year of her Bachelor of Human Services studies, Chantel Van Wamelen said learning about her great-grandmother’s journey as part of a USQ entry-level program gave her a greater understanding of the hardships the late Childers woman faced as a child.

 Reflecting on her education journey so far, Ms Van Wamelen said cultural studies were part of the Indigenous Higher Education Pathways Program (IHEPP), which provides university hopefuls with the skills and knowledge required for tertiary studies.

 “In one of the IHEPP cultural study classes, I did an oral assignment about policy that affected my family.
 I got to sit down with my aunty and she pulled out all the photos and we did the family tree.
 It was good because I didn’t know that much about what had happened to Nanna (Eileen) Rainbow.”

 “She was born on Fraser Island and was taken to Cherbourg until she was about 13 years old when she moved to Chinchilla to work on a station as a domestic hand.
 She later moved to Maryborough and then to Childers where she met my great-grandfather, a South-Sea Islander, and had five children.

 “Everyone referred to her as Nanna Rainbow.
 They had a big ranch on Rainbow’s Road at Childers.”